fredoste101/asciiarchii/README.txt

 See the file inputSyntax.txt in the same directory as this :)

+=== VIM ===
+How do we link the sequence to vim?
+By using special json-attributes, we can create: colors when opening the sequence in vim, and create (custom) commands to be run at certain conditions.

+This section needs mopped.
+Mabye even a separate .txt-file with some descriptions in it.

+Yeah, well I need to explain the commands at least.
+It might not be super intuitive for someone else I suppose.
+To be hones its not intuitive to me either... but its pretty nice.

 === TODO LIST ===
 Things that I want to do to increase functionality